theramiyer/blog/content/post/2021/on-petrol-prices.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/6479135"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
 {{< /raw >}}

+This morning, I spoke to Ajit Paul, someone who follows the economy---a member of a book club my friend is also in.
+He had collected some pictorial representations of global fuel prices, taxes on them, etc. I will share some of the pictures he shared from India Today's DIU.

 While the base price of a litre of petrol is ₹37.29, the governments (Central and State) charge ₹55.21 as tax.
 The tax is more than the price of the commodity itself---about 1½ times the base price.

+{{< figure src="https://blogfiles.ramiyer.me/2021/images/price-buildup-petrol.webp" alt="Price buildup of petrol by state" caption="Price buildup of petrol by state (Courtesy: [India Today](https://www.indiatoday.in/) and Ajit Paul, as of Feb 2021)" >}}

 Today, the price of [a barrel of crude oil is about USD 73.75](https://in.finance.yahoo.com/quote/BZ%3DF/history/).
 If the taxes remain where they are, the fuel prices will go further up as the crude prices increase.
 And the crude prices will increase in the future---the prices had dropped because the demand had gone down.
 When the demand increases as travel opens up, the prices will catch up.

+{{< figure src="https://blogfiles.ramiyer.me/2021/images/oil-prices-rebound.webp" alt="Crude prices (average) over the last four decades" caption="Crude prices over four decades (Courtesy: [India Today](https://www.indiatoday.in/) and Ajit Paul, as of Feb 2021)" >}}

 ## I do not use a vehicle